akhodakivskiy/VimFx/documentation/styling.md

 # Styling

-It is possible to change the style of VimFx’s hint markers, help dialog and button with CSS.
+It is possible to change the style of VimFx’s hint markers (such as the font size), help dialog and button with CSS.
 In fact, using the techniques shown here you can re-style almost _any_ part of Firefox.

-1. Copy rules from [style.css] into [userChrome.css] or a new [Stylish] style.
+1. Copy stuff from the below examples or from [style.css] into [userChrome.css] or a new [Stylish] style.
+You get far just by copying and pasting.

 2. Make sure that the following code is at the top of the file: